zgershkoff/population-rollup/README.md

 * total population in 2010 and
 * average population percent change for census tracts in this Core Based Statistical Area

-If a tract is empty in 2000 or 2010, I've made the choice to count it in the total number of tracks, and to treat the percent change as 0 for the purpose of averaging.
+If a tract is empty in 2000 or 2010, I've made the choice to count it in the total number of tracts, and to treat the percent change as 0 for the purpose of averaging.

 ## Instructions
 Python 3.8 is used for this application.